Tw33t3r/OptitrackDemo/README.md

 # OptitrackDemo
-Quick Demonstration of Optitrack outside-in tracking working simultaneously with Vive VR in Unity
+Quick Demonstration of Optitrack outside-in tracking working simultaneously with SteamVR in Unity